 ii. a qualifying home move order.
 This includes where the home move order includes the cease of your services at your current address and the provision of your services at your new address.

 c.
 Do I get a new Mini Hub for each fault and home move?
-No – the Mini Hub is reusable.
-We’ll send you one Mini Hub for your first fault or home move.
-For subsequent faults or home moves, we will reactivate that Mini Hub.
-There are some exceptions to this – if your current Mini Hub isn’t BT branded then it’s not reusable, so we’ll send you a new one the next time you have a fault or home move.
+No We'll send you a Mini Hub for your fault or home move which you'll need to return.
+For subsequent faults or home moves, we will send you another Mini Hub.

 d.
-How do I ask for a Mini Hub? (or for my existing Mini Hub to be reactivated)?
+How do I ask for a Mini Hub? (or for an existing Mini Hub to be reactivated)?

 i.
 You’ll need to contact us to report you have one of the broadband issues above.
 You can do this online at bt.com/help/home/faults/ or by calling 0800 800 150.